RWTH-E3D/CityGTV/README.md

 ### Dependencies

-CityGTV is currently being developed using Python 3.5+ and PySide2 python bindings.
+CityGTV is currently being developed using Python 3.5+ and PyQt5 python bindings.
 However in future, the developers will make it usable with other versions of python 3.
 Futhermore, the following external libraries/python packages are used in the different functionalities of CityGTV:
-1. Pyside2
+1. PyQt5
 2. numpy
 3. matplotlib
 4. pandas
-5. Element Tree
+5. pyproj
-6. Pyproj
-7. scipy

 ### Installation